Places to Visit

 If you're coming from Chilean Patagonia and travelling by car/bus the most popular crossing points are:

-- the River Jeinemeni Pass (from Chile Chico in the Aisen region to Los Antiguos and the town of Perito Moreno (not to be confused with the glacier, some 500km to the south)
+- The River Jeinemeni Pass (from Chile Chico in the Aysen region to Los Antiguos and the town of Perito Moreno (not to be confused with the glacier, some 500km to the south)

 - Futaleufu Pass connects Futaleufu in Los Lagos region of Chile to Los Cipreses (and on to Trevelin and Esquel)